Skip to content

 Collection

-Given the collection MEDIA, which contains a collection of media files.
+In the following example, we iterate over the items in a collection MEDIA, which contains a set of media files.
 It has the following entries:

 Iterate Collection Example

 The type attribute can be either talk or atmo and the ID defines the order in which the files are to be played.
-The iterate action can now be used in the following way:
+The iterate action can now be used as follows.

 Unordered